rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

-## Virus Scanning
+## Virus Scanning (required)

-[2026 note: Rewrite this section to acknowledge use of Crowdstrike in most cases.]
+[2026 note: Review this section for accuracy and add Crowdstrike as an option.]

-*This step should take place in the Windows environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*
+*This step should take place in the Windows environment.*

 1. Once the files are extracted, select all of the folders in the Extracted Files folder (Ctrl+A)
-2. Right click and select “Scan with McAfee Virus Defense”
+2. Right click and select “Scan with McAfee Virus Defense” or Avast.
 3. A window will pop up showing how many files are being scanned
 4. When done, it will say “Scan: Complete” and have a count of infected files below
 5. If any files are infected, let the digital archivist know right away

 ---

-## XML Files
+## XML Files (legacy—usually not needed)

 [2026 note: This is not part of the current workflow.
 Skip it for most collections.]

-*This step should take place in the BitCurator/Ubuntu environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
+*This step should take place in the BitCurator/Ubuntu environment.*

 **Note:** This step involves the original hard drive the images were created on.
 Locate the corresponding hard drive where the original disk images are stored (See https://emory.box.com/s/ju2ekovp649mi5w0tbkcpegw8oxittbu for an updated list). </br>
 1. Before turning on the hard drive dock, insert the hard drive with the original disk images into the **LEFT** slot on the dock.
 2. Turn on the hard drive dock and mount both hard drives in BitCurator (open file directory and click on each hard drive ONCE to mount them).
 Right-click one of the hard drives and select "Open in new window" so you can see contents of both hard drives simultaneously.